 Bloom’s peers in the Executive Council also enthusiastically voted to induct her into the Academy of Outstanding Faculty in Extension and Engagement.
 The qualifications for this recognition are stringent and competitive.
 Beginning in Fall 2026, Bloom was asked to serve a three-year term on the AOFEE Executive Council.

-Additionally, Bloom received the 2026 Alumni Outstanding Engagement Scholarship Award.
+Bloom also received the 2026 Alumni Outstanding Engagement Scholarship Award.
 The criteria for this award, funded by the Alumni Association, includes the degree with which the candidates’ portfolio is consistent with the scholarship of engagement definition in the Provosts’ Definitions of Scholarship.

 In 2020, Bloom was named CEFS assistant director of community based food systems.
 She has been involved with several research projects and initiatives at CEFS since 2013, including the NC Farm to Early Care and Education program, where she provides support and training to help child care centers procure local food.
-At NC State, Bloom conducts social science research and outreach about farming and the food systems, with a focus on engaging and educating consumers.
+At NC State, Bloom conducts social science research and outreach about farming and food systems, with a focus on engaging and educating consumers.
 She has developed training materials to teach Cooperative Extension Agents about local food systems, primarily through a collaboration that led to an online certificate program.
 Bloom works closely with Family and Consumer Science (FCS) Agents, and led an interdisciplinary team of Extension Specialists and Agents to develop the Extension Master Food Volunteer (EMFV) Program.
 This program trains volunteers to support FCS programs, including a module about the food system to help volunteers answer consumers’ food-related questions.
-Read more about her work from the NC State Department of Agricultural and Human Sciences.

 Bloom is an invaluable team player and a recognized mentor with broad community-based food systems expertise and demonstrated success.
 We are proud to work with Bloom and congratulate her on these recognitions of her community-engaged scholarship.